- Defaults are good, don’t change values without understanding the impact.

 When to use?
-For every backup job with full transforms.
+Enable storage maintenance on jobs where Forever Forward increments are in use to avoid full backup file fragmentation.
 Defragmentation will benefit most jobs that are configured to generate a single chain per job, keeping files smaller and restore optimal speed over time.

 When to avoid?
 When using deduplication storage, it is recommended to disable the “Defragment and compact” option.
 As deduplication appliances are fragmented by their very nature and also have very poor support for random I/O workloads, the compacting feature will not enhance backup or restore performance.

 In addition to using SureBackup for restore validation, storage-level corruption guard was introduced to provide a greater level of confidence in integrity of the backups.

 When to use?
 It is recommended to use storage-level corruption guard for any backup job with no active full backups scheduled.
 Synthetic full backups are still “incremental forever” and may suffer from corruption over time.

 When to avoid?
 It is highly discouraged to use storage-level corruption guard on any storage that performs native “scrubbing” to detect silent data corruptions.
 Such storage will automatically heal silent data corruptions from parity disks or using erasure coding.
 This is the case for most deduplication appliances.